stctheproducer/docker-containers/README.md

 ./traefik/certs/generate.sh "*.local.test"
 ```

-The reason I use a wildcard domain is because of how I service names as subdomains.
+The reason I use a wildcard domain is because of how I use service names as subdomains.
 Using a wildcard certificate will allow the creation of one certificate for a number of subdomains.

 ### Usage in Mobile Development

-When creating websites that should be mobile first, I like to have the experience of entering qualified domain names.
+When creating websites that should be mobile-first, I like to have the experience of entering qualified domain names.
 But for me to implement SSL, and to have the certificates trusted on my mobile device(s), I have to have the root CA installed on my device(s) as well.
 It is the `rootCA.pem` file in the folder printer by the command `mkcert -CAROOT`.
 The developers of `mkcert` explained it rather well [in their documentation][mkcert-mobile].
 In a nutshell:

 > On iOS, you can either use AirDrop, email the CA to yourself, or serve it from an HTTP server.
 After installing it, you must enable full trust in it.
 > For Android, you will have to install the CA and then enable user roots in the development build of your app.